Blists Hill Victorian Town: Ironworks area

 The original Madeley Wood Company blast furnaces produced pig iron from 1832 to 1911.
-Their remains have been conserved and a blowing engine from the Lilleshall Company’s Priorslee Ironworks installed in one of the houses.
+Their remains have been conserved and a blowing engine from the Lilleshall Company's Priorslee Ironworks installed in one of the houses.
 Nearby are displayed a pair of beam engines from the same location, alongside a wrought iron works using equipment from Thomas Walmsley's Atlas Forge in Bolton in an iron-framed building designed by Rennie for Woolwich Dockyard.

 Countryside area

 The more remote parts of the site demonstrate natural recolonisation of an industrial landscape.
 Amongst buildings re-erected in this area are a corrugated iron tin tabernacle, (St Chad's Mission Church from Lodge Bank), a squatter cottage (from Dawley), and a toll house (designed by Telford for the Holyhead Road at Shelton).

 New developments

+Since 1998 the last surviving Severn Trow Spry has been on display in a dry berth at the museum.
+A new protective shed was completed for it in 2015.